Martiless/flawlesscooking/README.md

 ## Structure:

-The information above was then used to create a structure to the website.
+The information above was then used to create a structure for the website.
 Below is a site map showing how users can navigate the website intuitively
 <details>
 <summary>Sitemap</summary>